Out of the Past: Plot

-Jeff becomes wanted for the murders of Fisher and Eels, and police expect him to return to Bridgeport.
-Stefanos, directed by Kathie, trails The Kid to the gorge where Jeff is hiding out.
-The Kid spots Stefanos poised to shoot Jeff and hooks his coat with a fishing line, pulling him off-balance so that he falls to his death.
-Jeff returns to Whit's mansion to inform them of Stefanos' death and to tell Whit about Kathie's double-cross.
-He suggests making Stefanos' death look like a guilt-ridden suicide after his murder of Eels.
-He will return the records if Whit destroys Kathie's affidavit and hands her over to the police for Fisher's death.
-Whit accepts, promising Kathie he will kill her if she does not cooperate.
+Wanted for the murders of Fisher and Eels, Jeff hides out in Bridgeport.
+Kathie directs Stefanos to trail Jeff's deaf-mute gas station helper, which leads to a gorge where Jeff is hiding.
+The kid pulls Stefanos with a fishing line to his death before he can shoot Jeff.
+Jeff informs Whit about Stefanos' death as well as Kathie's double-cross, and offers to return the records if Whit destroys Kathie's affidavit and surrenders her to police for Fisher's murder.
+Whit accepts, threatening to kill Kathie if she does not cooperate.